The Cage (Tygers of Pan Tang album)

 The Cage is the fourth album by British heavy metal band Tygers of Pan Tang, released on MCA Records in 1982.
 It marked a move in a more commercial direction, selling over 200,000 copies and giving birth to two top 50 songs in the UK, namely the covers of Leiber & Stoller's "Love Potion No. 9" and the lesser known RPM song "Rendezvous".
-Another single charted at 63: the Steve Thompson song "Paris by Air".
-It is shortly after producing this album that the band split for the first time, due to tensions with their record company.
+Another single charted at No. 63: the Steve Thompson song "Paris by Air".
+It was shortly after producing this album that the band split for the first time, due to tensions with their record company.
 Robb Weir and Brian Dick then formed the band Sergeant.